Design Forecasting FAQs

 3> How far ahead can you see?

 As with anything, the further out you look, the less detail you get.
 Forecasting 10 or 15 years out is important because it gives you the horizon line.
 But 3-5 years gives you the curves in the road.
-We are constantly toggling our focus between the two.
+We are constantly toggling our lens between the two.

 4> How often are you right?

 Well first of all, we can’t tell you how happy that makes us.
-Despite the misconception about our field of work, forecasting is not about doing the same thing as everyone else.
+Despite the many misconceptions about our field of work, forecasting is not about doing the same thing as everyone else.
 Inspiring outliers are the very thing that keep design evolutions going.
-For brands that want to make their own path, we create something unique together - but it’s still deeply valuable to know future culture and consumer shifts, as they will help indicate customer responsiveness to whatever we’re helping you to develop.
+For brands that want to make their own path, we create something unique together - but it’s still deeply valuable to know future culture and consumer shifts, as they indicate customer responsiveness to whatever we’re helping you to develop.

 6> How do we get the most use of the information you provide?